 But before reading on, make sure you know these 10 facts that make Chinese unique!

 So, just what is Chinese exactly, other than a cacophony of tones and incoherent squiggles?
 Regionally it is known as zhōng wén, and it hosts a tremendous amount of characters: around 40,000 in fact.
 And to make matters

 worsemore exciting, Mandarin (hàn yǔ) consists of 5 tones, whilst Cantonese has 4-6.
 No wonder Chinese seems so abstruse to the un-toned English speaker.

 It is important to distinguish between its written and spoken forms, as the two are not so interconnected like most European languages.
 The former is very very old, potentially dating all the way back to the Shang Dynasty – that’s over 3,000 years ago!
 But remarkably, Chinese, in its written form, has endured wars, invasions and one dynasty after another, with only a few alterations due to political changes (e.g. opening her borders to the outside world).
 Whereas spoken Chinese developed more disparately, evolving into 8 different linguistic groups and hundreds of dialects: each one originating from the Sino-Tibetan language family, and each one tonal.

 Fun Fact no. 1

-The first records of written Chinese were etched into turtle shells and animal bones, used to predict future events – giving them the name oracle bones (see image below).
+The first records of written Chinese in the history of the Chinese language were etched into turtle shells and animal bones used to predict future events – giving them the name oracle bones (see image below).

-Due to the medley of mutually intelligible dialects that had developed, China’s 20th century government(s) sought to replace traditional language, based on 2,000 year old written language, with the more colloquial-styled language of Beijing.
-But the movement yielded mixed results, adding to rather than replacing the traditional languages.
-And despite attempts to simplify the traditional written language, it continues to characterize academic books and articles.
+Due to the medley of mutually intelligible dialects that had developed, China’s 20th-century government(s) sought to replace traditional language, based on 2,000-year-old written language, with the more colloquial-styled language of Beijing.
+But the movement yielded mixed results, adding to rather than replacing the ancient Chinese languages.
+And despite attempts to simplify the traditional written language, it continues to characterise academic books and articles.